 Q: What is that?

 I am riding a 2009 Vespa GTS 250.
 It’s descended from the classic Vespa, but with more comfort.
-It has a 244cc engine, 4-stroke, fuel-injected, and liquid cooled.
+It has a 244cc, 4-stroke, fuel-injected, liquid cooled engine.
 It’s dual disc brake and shiftless CVT – a modern marvel in a monocoque frame.
-No oil and gas mixing, no shifting (I miss shifting), no carb.
+No oil and gas mixing, no shifting (I miss shifting), no fiddling with the carb.
 Power of a small motorcycle, parking with the mopeds, rides like an exceptionally nimble couch.

 I call her Serenity, and chose her custom blue color.

 Q: How fast does it go?

 The rev limiter kicks on just past an indicated 90mph.
 I believe the speedo is 10-15% off.
 It keeps up and I’ve heard people hold it all day at WOT without hurting the engine, but I tire of getting beaten up by the wind at high speeds.

 …Okay, yes you need a motorcycle license.
 In Rhode Island, you’re required to complete the regular driver’s test for a driving license, and then a motorcycle safety course for your motorcycle endorsement.
 It covers the same topics as the MSF safety course and was great fun.
 I felt more confident on a bike afterward.

 I ride both motorcycles and scooters, but this blog generally centers around my Vespa travels.